 If you don’t consider the official guides, this can be called the best book around.
 It comes with a CD and email support so that you can continuously monitor your progress and ask for online guidance as well, but the sheer variety that it provides makes it exhaustive.
 It also comes with mock exams that will rate you very critically so that your actual score will be much higher.
 It gives some invaluable strategies in some sections like data sufficiency and critical reasoning.
 It’s a good book if you want to score above 600.

 This is an excellent book not only for people who want to ace GMAT but also for non-native English speakers who are not very familiar with writing skills.
 There are several high quality examples and tips on competitive writing and overall it is fun to read.
 This is the bible for the essay writing section and an indispensable resource.
 So those of you who find writing difficult should definitely have this one.

 This book is only recommended for those who want to practice more questions from quantitative ability section.
 This is not the book you would want to begin your preparation with.
 However it gives you the insight on what types of questions are officially considered difficult and easy.
 Since this is a standard one it is better to go through it once you are done with your preparation.

 This book would be advisable for those of you who are not strong with the basics in the verbal sections.
 It deals very well with the basics and therefore, for beginners, this book is a must have.
 But that’s about it because there are very few examples and most of them are not really relevant in the present GMAT scenario.
 So for serious practice any of the books suggested above will do fine.

-On a concluding note it will be very beneficial for you to consult the official GMAT website www.mba.com for more details on the GMAT preparation books available and use it as a guiding tool.
+On a concluding note it will be very beneficial for you to consult the official website www.mba.com for more details on the study guides available and use it as a guiding tool.
 All the best!!